Shy (manga): Manga

 Writing for OTAQUEST, Jacob Parker-Dalton compared Shy to a similar manga, Kohei Horikoshi's My Hero Academia, which runs in Shueisha's weekly shōnen publication, Weekly Shōnen Jump.
 While noting that both manga share similarities on a basic level, such as both protagonists being young rookie superheroes and a planet inhabited by individuals with superpowers, he delved into more of the differences between the two stories.
 He noted how Shy doesn't have as many heroes compared to My Hero Academia, and also wrote about how darker and more mysterious the main villain is, saying how Stigma "is decidedly darker as they prey upon the darkest parts of the human heart, converting victims into the kind of corrupted monsters that you'd see on a Saturday morning episode of Sailor Moon."
 And also how he "is decisively more sinister as their identity and motives remain shrouded in mystery."
 Finally, noting the more serious drama in the story, he writes, "[Shy's] own ineptitude as a hero, caused to some extent by her bashful disposition, might now lead to a tangible loss of human life.
 The majority of the series' first volume and major arc deals with this very real human drama, the likes of which probably never would be published in Weekly Shōnen Jump."

 Steven Blackburn of Screen Rant praised Shy, calling it an "underrated" manga, also complimenting how the story "expertly delves into the insecurities of both the hero and civilian in original ways that other publishers including DC and Marvel have yet to accomplish."

 Anime

-Steve Jones of Anime News Network, in reviewing the anime's second season finale, notes how Shy has not received the same amount of popularity like its companion superhero series My Hero Academia, mostly due to its adaptation being "more oblique, and its execution is more muddied."
+Sylvia Jones of Anime News Network, in reviewing the anime's second-season finale, notes how Shy has not received the same amount of popularity like its companion superhero series My Hero Academia, mostly due to its adaptation being "more oblique, and its execution is more muddied."
 However, he had "a lot of affection for Shy's heart and emphasis on the interiorities of its heroes and villains."